In the Time Clock area, select an employee. Click View Time Card or View Breaks.

 - Total: The total number of hours worked for that day.

-- Adjust: Excess time is subtracted from the time card when breaks exceed 30 minutes and Calc Daily button makes adjustments if breaks over 30 minutes is checked in Time Card Setup.
+- Adjust: Adjustments to hours worked.
+Inlcudes excess time subtracted from the time card when breaks exceed 30 minutes and Calc Daily button makes adjustments if breaks over 30 minutes is checked in Time Card Setup and manual adjustments created using Add Adjustment button not attached to a PTO Type or marked Protected Leave.

 - Rate2: Hours worked that qualify as differential hours.
 Set up differential hours in Time Card Setup under Time Card Rules.

 - OT: The total overtime values of clock events may not match the total weekly overtime at the bottom because when the Admin user calculates weekly overtime, the values are not rounded up until the end.
 The bottom value is more accurate.
 Overtime number accounts for seconds but rounds to the nearest hundredth.

 - Day: Hours worked that day in decimal format.

 - Week: Total hours worked for the week in decimal format.
 Hours will show in the weekly column at the start of every day, until the end of the scheduled week.

 - Employee right/left arrows: Scroll to the previous or next employee's time card.